ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ### Installation

 1. Create a local stencils folder: My Documents \ My Shapes \ IBM_Cloud_Visio_Stencils
-2. Copy the contents of the GitHub Stencils folder (vssx files) to the local stencils folder.
+2. Copy the contents of the GitHub stencils folder (vssx files) to the local stencils folder.
 3. Create a local templates folder: My Documents \ My Shapes \ IBM_Cloud_Visio_Stencils\Templates
-4. Copy the contents of the GitHub Templates folder (vstx files) to the local templates folder.
+4. Copy the contents of the GitHub templates folder (vstx files) to the local templates folder.
 5. Select one of the tamplate files to bring up a fully editable diagram in Visio.
 6. Delete any icons and connecting lines that are not needed.
 7. Proceed with creating your custom Visio diagram for IBM Cloud.

-### Navigating the Ribbon
+### Navigating Visio

 #### Shapes
 1. Go to More Shapes and find the folder that you copied the stencils to.